Why should retailers care about their Order Fulfillment Process?

 Methods are established to transfer inventory from storage to customer.

-Method of transportation, routes to be taken, as well as labour and delivery cost, need to be optimized during the supply chain fulfillment step.
+Method of transportation, routes to be taken, as well as labour and delivery costs, need to be optimized during the supply chain fulfillment step.

 3. Customer preference (fulfillment)

 How, when, and where the customer prefers to experience their product fulfillment affects the sourcing and shipping decisions.

 Customers may want their items to be delivered directly to their home, or they may prefer to choose an alternative fulfillment option such as BOPIS, or curbside pick-up.
 This is usually dependent on how long they are willing to wait to get the product in their hands.